kohaerenzstifter/mycrokernel/README.md

 #### Next thing you'll see is this:
 ![1](https://github.com/kohaerenzstifter/mycrokernel/blob/master/2.png)

 These are already messages from the kernel.
 It's showing information on the memory regions available in the system as obtained from the BIOS.
 The second part explains how the kernel calculates the space that's available to kernel (everything that's left below 1 MByte after subtracting the sizes of all of the different parts of the loaded image).
 The third part then documents how three processes were created and set up to run as soon as the scheduler kicks in.

 #### Now you'll see this:
 ![1](https://github.com/kohaerenzstifter/mycrokernel/blob/master/3.png)

 As mentioned earlier, I later implemented a small dummy hard disk driver process that gets a chance to speak up here.
-It tells you some of the details of the (virtual) drive it found and spits out the content of the root inode off the Ext filesystem contained therein.
+It tells you some of the details of the (virtual) drive it found and spits out the content of the root inode of the Ext filesystem contained therein.
 Then the "driver" exits, also to show off how a process can gracefully end when it's work has been done.

 #### You're now left with this:
 ![1](https://github.com/kohaerenzstifter/mycrokernel/blob/master/4.png)

 This is still basically the same screen, but do try to type in something with your keyboard and hit enter.
-What you type here is sent to the shell process, which just sleeps around waiting for anything you've got to say.
+What you type here is sent to the shell process, which just sleeps waiting for anything you've got to say.
 It'll count the number of characters you enter and spit out a short message.

 I'll stop writing for now, I think you got the basic idea.
 Comments are welcome, of course ...